metabind/spirit-hazlitt/README.md

 ------------------

-A faithful facsimile of the 1st/2nd edition, with a few minor adjustments, using the LaTeX documentation preparation system.
+A faithful facsimile of the 1st/2nd edition, with a few minor adjustments, using the LaTeX document preparation system.

 The book is currently out of print and in the public domain.